Maria Guerrero

 As our kids grow up in a very digital world, with online consequences that are not entirely clear, parents need to up their digital savvy.
 The innocent days of the internet are over.
 What goes on the internet stays on the internet and can be used against you and your children.

-It is your job to set an example for your children.
-If you don’t care for their online safety and reputation, how will they know to care for it for themselves when they grow up?
+As parents and guardians, we should be the ones setting an example for our children.
+By looking after our own online safety and theirs, we will be helping them to care for it themselves when they grow up.
 Talk to your children about online safety and digital citizenship, teach them to think twice before they post, and above all: make sure you do too.